FANTASTIC TALES!

 Not that I was unfeeling before, but from her I learned the practice of intentionally translating my internal emotions and bodily sensations directly into sound and movement.

-We spent hours, days, and weeks at a time just feeling our bodies, our wounds, and giving them voice and motions – writhing around in our tent, moaning, growling, singing, speaking in tongues, giving voice to those scared, enraged, horrified pieces of self that seemed to be lined up endlessly at the internal doors of awareness.
+We spent hours, days, and weeks at a time just feeling our bodies and the emotional wounds within, giving them voice and motions – writhing around in our tent, moaning, growling, singing, speaking in tongues, giving voice to those scared, enraged, horrified pieces of self that seemed to be lined up endlessly at the internal doors of awareness.
 Helping the silenced sing, and come back to life.

 * * *